freddiehaddad/oxidized/docs/ARCHITECTURE.md

 - ThemeConfig load_with_default_theme applies color scheme; UI reads it on init and reload.

-## Syntax Highlighting (async pipeline)
+## Syntax Highlighting (event-driven incremental)

-Oxidized uses a truly async syntax pipeline powered by Tree-sitter:
+Oxidized now uses a single event-driven SyntaxManager powered by Tree-sitter:

-- A dedicated worker thread owns its own parser/theme and receives work items over a bounded channel.
-Work items contain (buffer_id, line_index, full_content, language, priority, version).
+- A worker thread owns parsers and receives batched ParseAndExtract jobs with (buffer_id, version, needed line indices, full text, language).
-- The worker coalesces requests by (buffer,line), preferring the latest version and highest priority, then highlights line text using the provided full-file context for correctness.
-- Results are sent over an unbounded results channel to a dispatcher thread.
-- The dispatcher validates results against a monotonic version token held by the Editor and drops stale results.
-Valid results are applied to a small in-memory LRU cache keyed by (buffer_id, line_index), and a UI redraw is requested.
+- It attempts a fast incremental reparse for single contiguous edits; on complex changes it falls back to a full parse.
+- Global highlight spans are collected once (shortest-first conflict resolution).
+Requested lines are sliced from that global set and returned as per-line results (Line / LineUnchanged messages) plus metrics (incremental vs full vs reused counts).
+- Worker emits EditorEvent::SyntaxReady.
+The main loop polls all ready results, promoting Pending lines to Ready and marking Stale lines when necessary (e.g. empty/mismatched output) and then schedules a redraw.
+- Previous Ready spans remain visible while a line is Pending; this removes the need for a separate LRU cache and avoids flicker.

 Priorities